You can not see I am ill. From the outside I look fine.

 I do some work or housework – 10% energy left

 Finally it is time to go to bed, I am exhausted.
-I totally overdid it today and insomnia kicks in.
+I totally overdid it today but now insomnia kicks in, and I stare at the ceiling for half the night.

 The next day is not such a good day.
 I wake up with 30% battery…